 Reply Button Transition (Masking Effect)

-Let’s first see how I tricked masking effect in Form.
-In a typical(?) material transition, small ellipse blows within a rectangle until it fills the whole box (video, source code).
+Let’s first see how I tricked the masking effect in Form.
+In a typical(?) material transition, a small ellipse blows within a rectangle until it fills the whole box (video, source code).
 I needed two layers for that (except for the background layer).
 One for blowing effect (Layer 2) and one for covering (Layer 3).

 The button (Layer 2) jumps up to the top left upon touch.
 Then it triggers the cover (Layer 3) to be enabled.
 And at the same time, the button starts to blow.
 It looks like blowing only on the top area because the cover is already enabled.
 That’s it.
 If you have better ideas, please share!

-One of the most frequently used patches in this prototype was Spring Transition patch (It’s a group of patches I made).
+One of the most frequently used patches in this prototype was the Spring Transition patch (It’s a group of patches I made).
 If you see figure 4, there are two groups.
 They are spring transition patches.
 Inside, it looks like below (Figure 5).
 I used this patch ‘a lot’.
 It gets on/off or index signal and outputs a range value with a nice spring physics effect.
-You can adjust strength and damping(friction) values in Spring patch, and minimum and maximum values in Transition patch.
+You can adjust strength and damping(friction) values in the Spring patch, and minimum and maximum values in the Transition patch.
 You can see the tutorial here.